xjwxjw/VPSS/README.md

         put the data into ./Data;
         put the pretained model (should be unzipped first) into ./PretrainedModels;
         run: python generate_vpss.py.
+    To train the demo code:
+        put the data into ./Data;
+        run: python train_sampler.py
+        run: python train_selector.py

 TO DO: